Losant/losant-docs/docs/applications/webhooks.md

 ## Deleting a Webhook

-To delete a webhook, click the `delete` button on the webhook list.
+If you no longer need a webhook, you may delete it by clicking the `Delete` icon on the webhook list or by clicking the `Delete Webhook` button on the detail screen.

 ![Delete Webhook](/images/applications/delete-webhook.png "Delete Webhook")